mohanmca/professional_certification/aws/3_4_aws_multi-tier_architecture_anki.md

 ## Scaling and securing web tier

-* AWS WAF - Aws web application firewall solution can be integrated with cloudFront
+* AWS WAF - Aws web application firewall solution can be integrated with CloudFront
 * AWS Shield - AWS Shield could be used to protect from DDoS attacks
 * AWS VPC Flow logs - can be used to audit/monitor VPC traffic

 ### Autoscaling default termination policy

-* Auto scaling selects the availability zone with two instances, and terminates the instance launched from the oldest launch configuration.
+* Autoscaling selects the availability zone with two instances, and terminates the instance launched from the oldest launch configuration.
-* If the instances were launched from the same launch configuration, then auto scaling selects the instance that is closest to the next billing hour and terminates that.
+* If the instances were launched from the same launch configuration, then autoscaling selects the instance that is closest to the next billing hour and terminates that.
 * This helps you maximize the use of your EC2 instances, while minimizing the number of hours you are billed for Amazon EC2 usage.